Top 7 Upcoming Wind Farm Projects in France 2025

 • Loading contents...

-According to Blackridge’s France offshore wind database, as of 2024, only three offshore wind projects, Saint-Nazaire (480 MW) and Saint-Brieuc (496 MW) and Fécamp offshore wind farm (497 MW) are operational in France.
+According to Blackridge’s France offshore wind database, France operates five offshore wind farms with a combined capacity of about 1.5 GW including Saint-Nazaire (480 MW) and Saint-Brieuc (496 MW) and Fécamp offshore wind farm (497 MW).
+Another five projects, totalling 1.03 GW, are under construction, while three more have been approved and seven are in the planning stage.

 France has implemented some important legal and regulatory reforms, this includes the APER Law and the Green Industry Law, designed to accelerate wind power capacity.
 Also, France has set ambitious wind energy targets of achieving 40 GW of installed offshore wind capacity by 2050 and awarding 10 GW annually by 2025.

-This blog explores the top seven upcoming wind farms set to transform wind energy in France.
+This article explores the top seven upcoming wind farms set to transform wind energy in France.

 Project name